Unlocking History

 Illustrations of Snowshoe Thompson as well as his mail route from Carson City and Genoa to Placerville.
 Courtesy University of Utah.

 “Thompson crossed the mountains (Dec.
 17) on the summit, with sleighs, and arrived in Placerville, at 7 o’clock, without the mails.
 (Thompson) left Genoa yesterday, and no tidings had reached there of the delinquent mail. …Thompson says the road over the mountains is now in fine sleighing order, and that he will have no difficulty in keeping it so all winter.
-His snow plows work admirably,” reported the Sonoma Democrat, Dec.
+His snowplows work admirably,” reported the Sonoma Democrat, Dec.
 23, 1858.

-“John A. Thompson was the father of all … snow-shoers in the Sierra Nevada mountains; and in those mountains he was the pioneer of the pack train, the stagecoach, and the locomotive,” wrote Dan de Quille in Overland Monthly, 1886.
+“Thompson was the father of all (users of) snowshoes in the Sierra.
+In those mountains he was the pioneer of the pack train, the stagecoach, and the locomotive,” wrote Dan de Quille in Overland Monthly, 1886.

 Helping others along the way